 It’s never easy to find a new home.

 Just ask Barbara Nelson, a former account manager from Seattle.
 When her husband passed away, she moved from the century-old house where they had lived for 48 years.
 She has piercing eyes and a strong voice, but it trembles slightly as she explains: “It was so traumatic.
 After the estate sale, I took five things out of that house and walked away.
-I … » More …
+I felt like I … » More …

 Each fall, the WSU Alumni Association’s wildly popular Feast of the Arts dinner series brings together some of the very best aspects of WSU for a can’t-miss evening.
 These special dinners feature wines from a different Coug winery expertly paired with exquisite food courses by Executive Chef Jamie Callison of the Carson College of Business School of Hospitality Business Management and his talented students.